 - Heroic Self-Deprecation: Highlighted in the third season of the anime, when Haruka and Michiru begin hurling this at Usagi.

 - The Heroine: The one and only Sailor Moon.

 - Idiot Heroine: A rare and one of the original female examples of this trope.

 - I Just Want to Be Normal: Doesn't want to be Sailor Moon if she can help it, at first.
 As the series progresses, she begins to take more pride in her role as a Guardian.
 The reasons do change as the series progresses.
 At first, she just doesn't want to have to put herself in danger (her crybaby persona).
 As the series progresses, though, her resentment comes because of what the responsibility of being Sailor Moon has done to her and those around her (sort of like a Magical Girl version of Spider-Man).

 ) (Japanese), Karen Bernstein (DiC), Liza Balkan (Cloverway), Kate Higgins

 (Latin American Spanish), Ana Maria Mari and Elena Ruiz (European Spanish), Debora Magnaghi (Italian), Stefanie Beba (German), Gilmara Sanches (Brazilian Portuguese, Classic), Melissa Garcia (Brazilian Portuguese, R - Stars), Isabel Wolmar (European Portuguese)

 "Agent of Love and Exams, the pretty sailor suited soldier Sailor Mercury!
 Douse yourself in water, and repent!"

 - Badass Adorable: Her sweetness can't be denied.
-As for the badass part, she is a senshi who can manipulate ice and water, proving herself a great asset to the sailor team.
+As for the badass part, she is a Guardian who can manipulate ice and water and summon foggy mists as distractions, proving herself a great asset to the sailor team.

 - Badass Bookworm: The obvious brains of the team in every iteration.